Phone 1800 444 396

 This is the account you contribute to while you work to grow your super.
 If you leave work, your superannuation can remain in an Accumulation account until you are able or ready to access it or start a pension.

-• You can contribute to it (up to age 74 from the 2022/23 financial year) and transfer your other super into it to grow your retirement savings.
+• You can contribute to it and transfer your other super into it to grow your retirement savings.

 • Any employer can pay super for you into this account.

-• Gives you access to lump-sum payments once a condition of release is met.
+• You can access lump-sum payments once a condition of release is met.

-• Access to insurance cover (conditions apply, see our Insurance guide for details).
+• You may be able to access insurance cover (conditions apply, see our Insurance guide for details).

 2. Transition to Retirement Pension account

-• Receive between 4% and 10% of the account balance as a regular income stream.
+• You can receive between 4% and 10% of the account balance as a regular income stream.

-• Take at least one pension payment each financial year and choose from fortnightly, monthly, quarterly, half yearly or annual payments.
+• You need to take at least one pension payment each financial year and choose from fortnightly, monthly, quarterly, half yearly or annual payments.

-• Option of lump sum or reversionary pension to be paid to dependants upon your death.
+• A lump sum or reversionary pension can be paid to dependants upon your death.

 3. Pension account

-• Annual minimum payment amount based on your age and account balance e.g. 4% for under 65 year old with no maximum payment restrictions.
+• There’s an annual minimum payment amount based on your age and account balance e.g. 4% for under 65-year old with no maximum payment restrictions.

-• Take at least one pension payment each financial year and choose from fortnightly, monthly, quarterly, half yearly or annual payments.
+• You need to take at least one pension payment each financial year and choose from fortnightly, monthly, quarterly, half yearly or annual payments.

-• Option to withdraw unlimited lump sums at a minimum of $1,000 each.
+• You can withdraw unlimited lump sums at a minimum of $1,000 each.

 • Option of reversionary pension to be paid to dependants upon your death.